miyako/4d-plugin-finder-control/README.md

 The advantage is that the comments are not only recognized by mdfind (which is also true for Open Meta), they are also displayed in the "Get Info" panel.

+Not directly linked to Finder, but the plugin also provides an alternative "SORT ARRAY" method, which sorts an array in the same way as Finder.
+"File 1", "File 11", "File 2" will appear in their numerical order, to give an obvious example.

 Example
 -------